+The National Quality Strategy was launched with aim of providing quality and equitable access to all segments of Ethiopian population by 2020.
 'Quality' should be the core and most important aspect of services being rendered at any all Healthcare services.
-In most Healthcare settingsservices is delivered through the clinical aspect and usually do not address overlook client's expectations which goes beyond diagnostic, curative or rehabilitative care includes courtesy, compassionate behavior of the staff, cleanliness of the facility, delivery of prompt & respectful service.
-Those who can afford, visit private facilities where relatively better services are provided with regards the non-clinical aspect of healthcare which leaves the large mass of the population particularly the poor and those living in rural areas with lesser means to have access to such services.
+In most Healthcare settings services is delivered through the clinical aspect and usually do not address & overlook client's expectations which goes beyond diagnostic, curative or rehabilitative care& includes courtesy, compassionate behavior of the staff, cleanliness of the facility, delivery of prompt & respectful service.
+Those who can afford, visit private facilities where their costs are very expensive and leaves the large mass of the population particularly the poor and those living in rural areas with lesser means to have access to such services.

-Public Healthcare Systems particularly policy makers, planners and programme managers have a responsibility to respond and fulfill the needs of the community, especially of those who are unable to meet challenging financial expectations from private services but needs equal opportunity, at par with those who can afford.
+Policy makers, planners and programme managers have a responsibility to respond and fulfill the needs of the community, especially of those who are unable to meet challenging financial expectations from private services but needs equal opportunity, at par with those who can afford.
 Meeting these needs and expectations of sick and ailing is the responsibility of public health service provider.